danielsqtang/AdvanceLocal/README.md

 The question that I wanted to answer was What is the most popular news articles that contain a keyword (i.e. Tesla) for a given date.

 So I made an account on https://newsapi.org for an api code.
-And using jupyternotebook with python code
+And using jupyternotebook to test python code, I am able to query successfully.
+My next step would be to port the python code into Chalice which I have not spent time on.

 3) Upload PNG image to S3
 The first thing I thought when reading this, is that this code challenge wants me to create a website?!